adrianco/meGPT/README.md

 python build.py virtual_adrianco
 ```

+At present there are no processor scripts, but build.py appears to be operating correctly.

 # Notes
 I have been assembling my content for a while, and will update the references table now and again https://github.com/adrianco/meGPT/blob/main/authors/virtual_adrianco/published_content.csv